alesanfra/iterframes/Readme.md

 import iterframes

 for frame in iterframes.read("video.mp4"):
-    # frame is a numpy array
+    # frame is a numpy array with shape (height, width, 3)
     pass
 ```